azt3k/abc-silverstripe-textcap/README.md

 2. run `composer install`

-3. go to `http://textcaptcha.com/` and sign up for an api key
+3. go to `http://textcaptcha.com/` and sign up for an api key (this is now optional)

 4. Configure API Key (this is now optional)